makerfx/light-boxes/box5-led-neon.md

-# Box 5 - Non-Addressable LED Neon and USB power
+# Box 5 - Non-Addressable LED Neon

 ## Overview
 This is a very simple type of LED lighting.
 Simply bend the LED neon into the shape you want and plug it in!